DataFire/Integrations/integrations/generated/osf/README.md

   * attributes `object`: The properties of the citation entity.
     * author `string`: The list of bibliographic authors, represented as dictionaries of their given and family names, for the entitiy being cited.
     * doi `string`: The DOI for the entity being cited, if one exists.
     * publisher `string`: The publisher of the entity being cited.
-For nodes and registrations, the publisher is the 'Open Science Framework'.
+For nodes and registrations, the publisher is 'OSF'.
 For preprints, the publisher is the same as the preprint provider.
     * title `string`: The title of the entity being cited.
   * id `string`: The identifier of the entity being cited.
   * links `object`: URLs to alternative representations of the citation entity.